Kansas volunteer returns home after helping with Hurricane Dorian relief efforts

 “It’s always a good feeling when you prepare for the worst and it doesn’t happen,” said Conyers.

-This trip marked his 6th deployment in about two years as a volunteer.
+This trip marked his sixth deployment in about two years as a volunteer.
 If the Red Cross calls him again to help out wherever, he says he would go without a doubt.

 “Yep, I’m willing,” Conyers said.